Saturday, June 4, 2022

 In the diagram above, the yellow arrow points to an area where the reservoir of the Mendere flows off into the channel of the Pinarbasi Su.
 The light blue line represents the dam.
 The yellow circles mark the citadel and the greater city of Troy.
 Blue dots represent reservoirs.

 So, how did the Trojans divert the Scamander river?
 They dammed it to form a reservoir which they allowed to flow out into the Pinarbasi Su.
-Some or all of this water then made its way to Besik Bay, at the bottom of this photo, via a channel cut into the bedrock.
+Some or all of this water then made its way to Besik Bay, at the bottom of this photo, via the channel cut into the bedrock that is still there today.

-The dam must have lasted for a long time to have created such a large plain.
+The dam must have lasted for a long time to have created such a large beach at Besik Bay.
 If it was built during the era of Troy II and lasted until around the time of Troy VI or VII, it would have had perhaps1400 years to build up the beach (2600 -1200 bce).

 No comments: